GameBrief · General

 The Forest is the second biome in progression order and the only biome where Lumberyards function.
 The developer confirmed this directly: Lumberyards thrive in the Forest and cannot exist in the Desert or Volcanic biomes.
 If you want automated lumber production in your settlement, set it up here before advancing.

-Bronze tier (Blacksmith Level 2) opens in the Forest or at the Forest-to-Desert transition.
 Bronze requires both Copper Bar and Tin Bar.
 Tin becomes accessible as you push further from the Plains, with the Forest introducing it as the next ore in the progression chain.
+The Forest-to-Desert transition is effectively a crafting milestone: once you can produce Bronze consistently, you're ready to push past the Satyr barricade.

 Diana is the natural god pairing for the Forest.
 She governs Nature, Hunting, and the Moon, and her branch includes bow upgrades, Spreadshot, and Leatherworker progression.
 Forest hunting runs pair naturally with her ranged damage bonuses.
+Building Diana's tier before leaving the Forest also means you arrive in the Desert with a ranged weapon upgrade, which makes the Satyr camps significantly more manageable.

 The Desert introduces Satyrs as the dominant enemy faction.
 There's a barricade at the Desert entrance that acts as the first real challenge to entering the biome.
 Beyond that point, massive Satyr camps are positioned throughout the zone, and Satyrs are more organized and fortified than the Fallen citizens you fought in the Plains and Forest.